fed/react-primer/slides.md

 class: inverse, center, middle

-# .lighten[Components can also be classes] that receive props
+# .secondary[Components can also be classes] that receive props

 ---

 class: inverse, center, middle

-# .lighten[Components can also be classes that receive props] and keep track of their own state
+# .secondary[Components can also be classes that receive props] and keep track of their own state

 ---